jcheng31/AgentIntervals/README.md

 * **(If Supported by SDK)** Vibrate the watch when interval elapses
 * Switch between the current (fast, medium, slow) interval system and a normal (fast, slow) one

-## License
+## License Stuff
-AgentIntervals is available under the MIT License.
+**AgentIntervals** is available under the MIT License.
+It makes use of [MicroHeartBeat](https://github.com/jcheng31/MicroHeartBeat), also available under the MIT License.

-Consola Mono Bold is used under the SIL Open Font License (included in this repo.)
+**Consola Mono Bold** is used under the SIL Open Font License (included in this repo.)